supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex1_Hunting.md

 ## Lab scenario

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You have received threat intelligence about a Command and Control (C2 or C&C) technique.
 You need to perform a hunt and watch for the threat.

-   **Important:** The log data used in the lab was created in the previous module.
-See **Attack 3** in WIN1 server in Exercise 5.
+>**Important:** The log data used in the lab was created in the previous module.
+See **Attack 3** on WIN1 server in Exercise 5.

-   **Note:**  Because you already experienced the process of exploring data in a previous module, the lab provides a KQL statement to start with.
+>**Note:** Because you already experienced the process of exploring data in a previous module, this lab provides a KQL statement to start with.

+>**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Perform%20threat%20hunting%20in%20Microsoft%20Sentinel)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ### Task 1: Create a hunting query